osmcode/osmium-tool/README.md

 ## Building

 Osmium uses CMake for its builds.
-On Unix/Linux systems a simple Makefile wrapper is provided.
+For Unix/Linux systems a simple Makefile wrapper is provided to make the build even easier.
 Just type `make` to compile.
 Results will be in the `build` directory.

 Or you can go the long route explicitly calling CMake as follows: